codefellows-javascript-401d13/16-basic_auth/README.md

 ```
 $ npm start
 ```
 Current existing routes allow user to sign up and sign in using an unique username, a password of their choice (which is encrypted using bcrypt before storage) and an email.

+Now with AWS S3 storage capabilities for uploading photos!